Mittal-Malankiya/meet/REARME.md

 6. **Visualize Event Details with Charts**: As a user, I want to see visual representations (charts) of event details so that I can better understand the data associated with events and make informed decisions.

+7. **expands event details for more information**: As a user, I want to expand event details,So that I can access additional information such as event description, location, and time.

 ## Filter Events by City

 ### Scenario 1: User filters events by city